 A robust firewall system can do the following:

-Using a firewall that has these features can help your IT department detect users who are trying to access the system from a banned IP address.
+Using a firewall with these features can help your IT department detect users trying to access the system from a banned IP address.
 In turn, you’ll be able to detect and prevent attacks before they happen.

 Hackers are constantly getting smarter and finding new ways to access target vulnerable networks.
 However, emails are still a stalwart part of their arsenal because they can be convincing to the unsuspecting reverse shell victim.